dbullockphd/RPiSense/README.md

 print mbar2inHg (940)
 ```

+This class was written to support the `temperature` and `pressure` commands in the `sensehat` macro.

 ### Level.py

 This class mimics the behavior of a bubble-leveler.
 A white dot on the LED matrix will drift "upwards".